oyerohabib/hng-boilerplate-email-templates/README.md

 Templates are uploaded through an endpoint and stored on the backend, this can be found in the API docs above.
 The backend developer can reference these templates by name.
 Additionally, the templates include dynamic fields like `{{name}}`, `{{email}}`, `{{token}}`, `{{link}}`, which are populated with values passed from the backend.

+To learn more about this, you can reach out to the backend developer here - [KINGAJ](https://github.com/King-AJr)

 ## 🚦 Running the Project

 To run the project in your local environment, follow these steps: